LAST UPDATE: 01/06/2021.

-I’ve recently been dealing with individuals who are chronically stealing my photos and videos and either claiming them as their own, or expressing that they’ve obtained permission from me to use my content when none such permission was ever granted.
-Because of this, I’m having to step-up efforts to watermark or otherwise place copyright captioning on all of my photos.
+In recent years, I’ve been dealing with individuals who for whatever reason – wind up stealing my photos & videos & either out right claimed them as their own, or expressed that they’ve obtained permission from me to use my content when none such permission was ever granted.
+Because of this, I’ve had to step-up efforts to watermark or otherwise place copyright captioning on all of my photos.
 I’m also devising a way to discourage others from stealing my videos and claiming them as their own.

 With that being said, you will notice that photos that were taken by me prior to August 1, 2015 will not have a copyright tag.
-This is changing however as I go through my photo galleries and update each of The Global Transit Guidebook (stated hereinafter as The Guidebook) pages.
+This is changing however as I go through each of the pages here on The Guidebook.
 Photography that has been released into the Public Domain will be noted accordingly, as will contributor photography.